victorswan/orb_slam/README.md

 # Good Feature Matching Version of ORB-SLAM2

-Good feature matching is an enhancement module that is designed for feature-based BA SLAM, such as ORB-SLAM2.
+Good feature matching (IROS18, TRO19) is an enhancement module that is designed for feature-based BA SLAM, such as ORB-SLAM2.
 The main advantage of good feature matching, as opposed to the conventional batch feature matching, is the better trade-off of performance-efficiency.

 <figure>
   <img src="https://github.com/YipuZhao/GF_ORB_SLAM/blob/master/batch_script/RMSE_vs_Latency_EuRoC.png" alt="EuRoC" style="width:100%">
   <figcaption>Performance vs. latency evaluation on EuRoC monocular sequences (left-cam only)</figcaption>
 </figure>

-Compared with the previous version of [GF](https://github.com/YipuZhao/GF_ORB_SLAM), we also introduce map hashing, which is designed to bound the cost of lcoal map related operations in long-term, large-scale VSLAM.
+Compared with the previous version of [GF](https://github.com/YipuZhao/GF_ORB_SLAM), we also introduce map hashing (ICRA19), which is designed to bound the cost of lcoal map related operations in long-term, large-scale VSLAM.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=mnIf4PPqGHY
 " target="_blank"><img src="https://github.com/YipuZhao/gf_orb_slam2/blob/catkin/maphash_demo.png"